 When you have finally decided to quit drinking alcohol there are quite a few things that you need to take into consideration, one of the most important ones – alcohol withdrawal symptoms.
 While physical symptoms of alcohol withdrawal may last up to a week, psychological symptoms may last for many weeks if not taken care of by professionals.

 Alcohol withdrawal symptoms can be caused by an excessive alcohol consumption during an extended period of time.
-It is also worth of noting that intensity of symptoms can vary depending of number of factors like gender, duration of substance abuse, amount and intense is alcohol consumption.
+It is also worth of noting that intensity of symptoms can vary depending of number of factors like gender, duration of substance abuse, amount and quantity of alcohol consumption.

-Women are more vulnerable to alcohol withdrawal, if an average weight woman that consumed 6 drinks a day for 1 month can cause a minor withdrawal, consuming 15 drinks a day can cause a major withdrawal.
+Women are more vulnerable to alcohol withdrawal.
+If a woman of average weight who consumed six drinks a day for one month can cause a minor withdrawal, consuming fifteen drinks a day can cause a major withdrawal.

 Men have higher tolerance towards alcohol withdrawal effects.
-An average male can expect minor withdrawal if had 8 drinks a month and a major withdrawal if had more than 18 drinks a day.
+An average male can expect minor withdrawal if he drank eight drinks a month and a major withdrawal if had more than eighteen drinks a day.

-For both genders major alcohol withdrawal may result in a lethal outcome if not taken care by professionals.
-Even under care of professionals chances of lethal outcome are reduced but not eliminated completely.
+For both genders major alcohol withdrawal may result in a lethal outcome if not taken care of by professionals.
+Even under the care of professionals the possibility of lethal outcome is reduced but not eliminated completely.

 Why Do Alcohol Withdrawal Symptoms Occur?

 As someone drinks, levels of dopamine are elevated in the brain, resulting in a flood of pleasant feelings.
 Alcohol can elevate mood, increase self-confidence, and lower inhibitions.
-As alcohol leaves the bloodstream, these feelings and dopamine dissipate causing a variety of symptoms and side effects some of which can lead to a lethal outcome if not treated professionally.
+As alcohol leaves the bloodstream, these feelings dissipate, causing a variety of symptoms and side effects some of which can lead to a lethal outcome if not treated professionally.

 Alcohol Withdrawal Symptoms – Stage 1

-Symptoms of alcohol withdrawal on the first stage start after 7 to 8 hours since last drink and include but not limited to shakes throughout the body, anxiety, insomnia, loss of appetite, mood swings, depression, stomach pains & vomiting.
+Symptoms of alcohol withdrawal on the first stage start after seven or eight hours since a person’s last drink and include but are not limited to shakes throughout the body, anxiety, insomnia, loss of appetite, mood swings, depression, stomach pains & vomiting.